njtierney/validateHOT/README.md

 Although commercial studies often do not include a validation/holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015;
 Rao, 2014).
-This validation/holdout task does not only help to check whether everything went right during data collection but also to determine the final model. `validatHOT` provides some of the relevant metrics to test the performance of the data in predicting a validation/holdout task.
+Validation/holdout tasks do not only check whether your data is valid but can also help to test different models. `validatHOT` provides some of the relevant metrics to test the performance of the data in predicting a validation/holdout task.

 Moreover, another key goal of preference measurement techniques is to simulate or predict markets (Gilbride, Lenk, & Brazell, 2008).